eclipse-langium/langium-website/hugo/content/tutorials/building_an_extension/index.md

 ## Generate an Extension

 At this point we're ready to generate an extension.
-We need the VS Code Extension Manager (`vsce`) to do this, so make sure to download this from npm via `npm install -g vsce` (or install locally, as per your preference).
+We need the VS Code Extension Manager (`vsce`) to do this, so make sure to download this from npm via `npm install -g @vscode/vsce` (or install locally, as per your preference).
 Once you have that installed, you can invoke it like so from the root of your project.

 ```bash
 vsce package